 We recognize revenue on project contracts using the percentage of completion method.
 Project contracts generally provide that customers accept completion of progress to date and compensate us for services rendered measured in terms of units installed, hours expended or some other measure of progress.
 We recognize revenue on both signed contracts and change orders.
 A discussion of our treatment of claims and unapproved change orders is described later in this section.
-Percentage of completion for construction contracts is measured principally by the percentage of costs incurred and accrued to date for each contract to the estimated total cost for each contract ac completion.
+Percentage of completion for construction contracts is measured principally by the percentage of costs incurred and accrued to date for each contract to the estimated total cost for each contract at completion.
 We generally consider contracts to be substantially complete upon departure from the work site and acceptance by the customer.
-Contract costs include all direct material, labor and insurance costs and those indirect costs related to contract costs and profitability and final contract settlements may result in revisions to costs and income and the effects of these revisions are recognized in the period in which the revisions are determined.
-Provisions for total estimated losses on uncompleted contracts are made in the period in which such losses are determined.
-The balances billed but not paid by customers pursuant to retainage provisions in project contracts are typically due upon completion of the contracts and acceptance by the customer.
+Contract costs include all direct material, labor and insurance costs and those indirect costs related to contract performance, such as indirect labor, supplies, tools, repairs and depreciation costs.
+Changes in job performance, job conditions, estimated contract costs and profitability and final contract settlements can result in change orders under which the customer agrees to pay additional contract price.
+Revisions can also result in claims we might make against the customer to recover additional costs that have not been resolved through change orders with the customer.
+The amount of revenue associated with unapproved change orders and claims was immaterial for the years ended September 30, 2019, 2018 and 2017.
+Provisions for total estimated losses on uncompleted contracts are typically due upon completion of the contracts and acceptance by the customers pursuant to retainage provisions in project contracts are typically due upon completion of the contracts and acceptance by the customer.
 Based on our experience, the retention balance at each balance sheet date will be collected within the subsequent fiscal year.

-Certain divisions in the Residential and Infrastructure Solutions segments use the completed contract method of accounting because the duration of their contracts are short in nature.
+Certain divisions in the Residential and Infrastructure Solutions segments use the completed contract method of accounting because the duration of their contracts is short in nature.
 We recognize revenue on completed contracts when the project is complete and billable to the customer.
 Provisions for estimated losses on these contracts are recorded in the period such losses are determined.